rafalp/misago_docker/README.md

 Setup
 -----

+For complete step-by-step setup guide, please see [the documentation](https://misago.gitbook.io/docs/setup).

 To start your own Misago site, you will need:

 - server running Linux with Docker and 2GB of memory ([DigitalOcean droplets are safe bet](https://m.do.co/c/a8c85735320a))